rjw57/dtcwt/docs/2dtransform.rst

 ------------

-Using the pylab environment (part of matplotlib) we can perform a simple example where we transform the standard 'Lena' image and show the level 2 wavelet coefficients:
+Using the pylab environment (part of matplotlib) we can perform a simple example where we transform the standard 'mandrill' image and show the level 2 wavelet coefficients:

 .. plot::
     :include-source: true

-    # Load the Lena image
+    # Load the mandrill image
     mandrill = datasets.mandrill()

     # Show mandrill